dmyers3/launch_school_front_end_development/260/Music_Store/questions.md

 create form on newAlbum.pug
   use names corresponding to object attribute names so you don't have to map after submitting form

+add any CSS to form

+Reduce routes down to just one main routes file and in that javascript file include all the other routes by iterating through them

+use router.post to send data to server. can get form data from req.body, send json response with res.json

+Can load initial albums view from index.pug so that you don't have to call server after page loads - saves time

+Use grunt-contrib-handlebars to precompile handlebars templates - need to make sure installed and add to Gruntfile

+set up Handlebars template, create templates property in main application.js App object and set that equal to JST (or however else you store all your templates) this way you can do App.templates.(specific_template) in your view as the template

+Node.js server
+  modules
+Express framework - used for backend routes
+    javascript files
+  views
+    pug files
+    stylus for css
+  app.js - main file with settings
+Bower to manage dependencies
+Grunt task manager
+  automates things like concatening all dependencies to make one file, minifying that file, automatically making handlebars templates Backbone models collections views router events

+app.js
+  var routes = require('./routes/all'); sets routes equal to return value of require function, which
+    is value of module.exports of /routes/all.js
+  app.set('view engine', 'pug');
+    sets up pug to be used to render views app.use('/', routes);
+    when user accesses root directory, uses routes variable- this has all functionality from javascript files in routes directory (see all.js below)

+  all.js
+    iterates through other files in routes directory require(path.resolve(path.dirname(__dirname), "routes/" + route_files[i]))(router);
+      that passes router (which is method on express object) to return value of each file in routes directory - which we set up to be a function the function in each file sets up http actions (get/post/put/delete) for specified URL's and dictates what is done when those http requests are sent (i.e they can take a request and perform any actions and then send a response) index.js is for handling index page
+    albums.js is for new albums form, posting new albums, (editing, and deleting http requests present but not used in app yet)

+Pug
+  template engine to compile HTML. its a way to use variables which are replaced at runtime with actual values and compiled to HTML res.render in express routes will use pug to compile html with this syntax: res.render(view [, locals] [, callback])
+    view is name of pug file, locals is object containing variables to be passed to pug file can use Pug mixins, which are similar to functions in that they take arguments and

+Stylus
+  used similarly to Pug to compile CSS to render the HTML.

+Node modules
+  use module.export to transport functionality between different files require(filename) returns value of filename's module.export

+Essentially express loads initial HTML page after it is compiled by Pug.
+This file contains all the javascript to execute the Backbone models/collections/views of the application.